wp-plugins/related-posts-by-zemanta/readme.txt

 License: GPLv2
 Requires at least: 3.3
 Tested up to: 4.0
-Stable tag: 1.9.1
+Stable tag: 1.9.2

 Zemanta recommends your content to new audiences both on your blog and across our network of high-quality sites.

 == Description ==

 Zemanta Related Posts can increase your internal traffic up to 10%.
 Zemanta also brings new visitors from other sites and bumps your site's unique visits.
-Add Related Posts from your own site and from across the web.
+Add Related Rosts from your own site and from across the web.
 Search for posts and hand-pick them with ease.
 Easily increase your reach and readership with Zemanta.
 Recommendations are provided by Zemanta's world-class semantic service.